 Regular school attendance is a vital part of your child's success in school.
-If your child maintains good attendance, please encourage him or her to continue.
+If your student maintains good attendance, please encourage them to continue.
 Parents are expected to cooperate with school officials to remedy a student's attendance problem.
-Unexcused absences are a violation of the Code of Virginia, Sections 22.1-78, 22.1-254 through 22.1-269 and can have serious sanctions ordered by the Juvenile and Domestic Relations District Court.
+Unexcused absences are a violation of the

+Code of Virginia, Sections 22.1-78, 22.1-254 through 22.1-269 and can have serious sanctions ordered by the Juvenile and Domestic Relations District Court.